 MidJourney-style image progress using SDXL, Diffusers, WebSockets, React, and FastAPI.

-As the MidJourney Discord bot is generating images for your prompt over some number of diffusion steps, it makes the wait time a little more enjoyable by showing you your images at the current step.
-I was surprised that there wasn't any paid API or simple code on GitHub that had this feature, given that it's the best text2image user experience I've seen, so I built the frontend and backend using SDXL, Diffusers, WebSockets, React, and FastAPI and made the code open source.
+I've been working on helping ketamine therapy patients illustrate their experiences using stable diffusion.
+As the MidJourney Discord bot is generating images, it makes the wait time a little more enjoyable by showing you your images at the current step.
+I was surprised that there wasn't any paid API or simple code on GitHub that had this feature, so I built the frontend and backend using SDXL, Diffusers, WebSockets, React, and FastAPI and made the code open source.

 JupyterSpot.com - collaborative whiteboards for Jupyter notebooks